 Instructions

-- Make the dough: In a large microwave-safe mixing bowl, add the milk.
-Microwave in three 20-second increments, so it is warm to about 110°F (not hot).
-Whisk and add instant yeast sugar.
-Then whisk in melted butter and salt.
-Add 1 & ¾ cup of flour & mix with spatula.
-It will be sticky, but it should not be stuck to the bowl.
-Use the extra ¼ cup of flour to dust your surface with flour and knead the dough for 5 minutes until it can form a smoother ball.
-It should be soft, smooth, and not sticky by the end.
+- Make the dough.
+In a large microwave-safe bowl, warm the milk in three 20-second intervals until it reaches about 110°F (warm, not hot).
+Whisk in the yeast and sugar, then the melted butter and salt.
+Add 1¾ cups flour and stir with a spatula.
+The dough will be sticky but shouldn't stick to the bowl.
+Use the reserved ¼ cup flour to dust your surface and knead for 5 minutes, until soft, smooth, and no longer sticky.

-- Roll out cinnamon rolls: On a lightly floured surface, roll the proofed dough out into a rough rectangle with a rolling pin, about ¼ inch in thickness.
-Do not overwork the dough.
-Spread the cinnamon butter mixture all over the dough.
-Then, Roll the dough up from the long end (hot-dog style) and seal the edge gently.
-This recipe makes 6 - 8 thick cinnamon rolls.
+- Roll and fill.
+On a lightly floured surface, roll the dough into a rectangle about ¼ inch thick.
+Spread the filling evenly over the dough.
+Roll up tightly from the long side and pinch the seam closed.

 Notes